regancipher/regancipher.github.io/about.md

 <p><strong>No Paid Reviews:</strong> Manufacturers never see reviews before publication, and they don't influence ratings.
 If brands don't agree with my terms, I won't work with them.
 Over the last few years I've stopped working with some for even rushing me when I'm busy.
 I'm here to enjoy doing this and to help people, not profit.</p>

 <p>Encouragingly, the overwhelming majority of brands agree to these terms.
-Obviously, I cannot fund the channel 100% out of my own pocket, so to help pay for new earbuds I sell some of what I receive to fellow audio enthusiasts at a vastly reduced rate.
+Obviously, I cannot fund the channel 100% out of my own pocket, so to help pay for new earbuds I sell some of what I receive to fellow audio enthusiasts at a vastly reduced rate after the comparison window is shut (e.g. when Air Pro 5 is released and I finish the comparison, I sell Air Pro 4 and keep Air Pro 5 until Air Pro 6).
 I receive a small kick-back from affiliate links but they're not specific to that product (i.e. if you buy something else, I still get a small percentage).
 I also accept donations via Ko-Fi if you feel like my reviews have helped you in some way.</p>

 <h2>Connect With Me</h2>